pixeltris/USharp/README.md

 This project adapts various parts of mono-ue https://mono-ue.github.io/ and is roughly similar but has support for both mono and the .NET Framework.
 The C++ code used is mostly PInvoke methods and the equivalent mono-ue backend code is [mostly written in C#](https://github.com/pixeltris/USharp/tree/master/UnrealEngine.Runtime/UnrealEngine.Runtime/Internal).

+_This project currently isn't usable for most use cases as the code generator is broken._

 # Features

 - Hotreload